 Fatigue is a common symptom of mental health problems, such as:

-Unrelenting exhaustion may be a sign of a medical condition or underlying illness, such as:
+Unrelenting exhaustion may be a sign of a medical condition or underlying illness,

 - Chronic fatigue syndrome (symptoms need to be for at least six months)

 - Anemia (Common among females due to heavy and/or prolonged menstrual cycles)